 Summer weather in Des Moines can be a bear.
 But you don’t have to pick between being comfortably cool and saving money on your utility costs.
 We’ve put together some tips to make it easy.

 The top thing you can do to stay comfy and ensure energy efficiency is by servicing your air conditioner.
-ENERGY STAR® suggests keeping your system running reliably and efficiently, and Heartland Heating & Cooling is here to assist.
+ENERGY STAR® suggests keeping your system running dependably and efficiently, and Heartland Heating & Cooling can help.
 During an AC tune-up appointment, we’ll complete the following tasks noted by ENERGY STAR and more:

-- Tighten all electrical connections and measure voltage and current on motors to make sure there’s safe operation of your system and the chance of a longer lifespan for major components.
+- Tighten all electrical connections and measure voltage and current on motors to make sure there’s safe operation of your system and the possibility of a longer lifespan for major components.

 - Clean the air conditioner’s evaporator and condenser coils as needed.
 Dirty coils require your system to run more often to do its job.

-- Check system controls to make sure of correct and safe operation.
+- Check system controls to make sure of proper and safe operation.

 - Inspect refrigerant levels.